 S5-183576

 pCR S5-183576 discusses DLdelay in the CU, delay over F1-U, delay in the DU and air transmission delay.
-In principle, this measurement is similar to LTE measurement in 36.314 for DL packet delay (from incoming PDCP SDU until successful HARQ feedback) except that measurement is divided to 4 parts.
-So it can be considered that performing such measurements are feasible.
+In principle, the DL delay in the CU/DU and air transmission delay measurements are similar to LTE measurement in 36.314 for DL packet delay in eNB and eNB to UE air delay respectively.
+So it can be considered that performing such measurements are feasible, from RAN2 point of view.

-With respect to measurements per 5QI, similar considerations as for packet drop measurements apply.
+With respect to measurements per 5QI, similar considerations as for packet drop measurements may apply.